vlachoudis/bCNC/README.md

 GRBL CNC command sender, autoleveler, g-code editor, digitizer, CAM and swiss army knife for all your CNC needs.

 An advanced fully featured g-code sender for GRBL. bCNC is a cross platform program (Windows, Linux, Mac) written in python.
-The sender is robust and fast able to work nicely with old or slow hardware like [Rasperry PI](http://www.openbuilds.com/threads/bcnc-and-the-raspberry-pi.3038/) (As it was validated by the GRBL mainter on heavy testing).
+The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi](http://www.openbuilds.com/threads/bcnc-and-the-raspberry-pi.3038/) (As it was validated by the GRBL maintainer on heavy testing).

 [![Build Status](https://travis-ci.com/vlachoudis/bCNC.svg?branch=master)](https://travis-ci.com/vlachoudis/bCNC)
 [![CodeFactor](https://www.codefactor.io/repository/github/vlachoudis/bcnc/badge)](https://www.codefactor.io/repository/github/vlachoudis/bcnc)

 Please note that all pull requests should pass the Travis-CI build in order to get merged.
-Most pull requests should also pass Codefactor checks if there is not good reason for failure.
+Most pull requests should also pass CodeFactor checks if there is not good reason for failure.

 ![bCNC screenshot](https://raw.githubusercontent.com/vlachoudis/bCNC/doc/Screenshots/bCNC.png)

-# Installation (using pip = reccomended!)
+# Installation (using pip = recommended!)
 This is how you install (or upgrade) bCNC along with all required packages.
 You can use any of these commands (you need only one):